scpwiki/wikijump/ftml/docs/Philosophy.md

 Any invalid token combinations are rendered as-is, rather than producing a fatal parsing error which halts the process.
 This latter, C-like (or any programming language, really) philosophy was how the original version of ftml operated.
-However this presents obvious incomaptibilities with Wikidot, and the grammar had to be increasingly complicated to handle edge-case conditions.
+However this presents obvious incompatibilities with Wikidot, and the grammar had to be increasingly complicated to handle edge-case conditions.

-ftml as it exists now performs preprocessing substitions and tokenization like the first version, but has a hand-written parser which explicitly permits loose fallback rules.
+ftml as it exists now performs preprocessing substitutions and tokenization like the first version, but has a hand-written parser which explicitly permits loose fallback rules.
 Thus, any invalid token formations are interpreted as the raw text itself, rather than being forced to fail parsing completely.